cultureamp/poetry-codeartifact-auth/README.md

 ```
   See notes below about package publication status.
 The intent is to install this globally (but if you have global dependency conflicts you could create a custom virtual environment and set up a command alias to run in the virtual environment.
 This is likely not needed though).

-2. (recommended) also, or instead, add as a Poetry plugin to make the authentication token refresh automatically (only provides an equivalent to the `poetry-ca-auth refresh` subcommand at this time)
+2. (recommended) also, or instead, add as a Poetry plugin to make the authentication token refresh automatically (only provides an equivalent to the `poetry-ca-auth refresh` subcommand at this time).
+This will not help if you are using `pip` only.

 ```
    poetry self add git+https://github.com/cultureamp/poetry-codeartifact-auth.git#main -E plugin